NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 [![Remove Color from Protein Track](images/lollipop39.png)](images/lollipop39.png "Click to see the full image.")

-Custom protein domains are added by clicking on the ‘+add protein domain’ button at the bottom of the list.
+Custom protein domains are added by clicking on the '+add protein domain' button at the bottom of the list.
 An input box appears requiring the following information:
 1. Name, text with space, no semicolon: This is the name of the protein domain
 2. Range, two integers joined by space: This is the codon position – start and stop
 3. Color (e.g., red, #FF0000, rgb (255,0,0)): This is the color to assign to the protein domain.